MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d12/direct3d-11on12-structures.md

 ---
 # <a name="11on12-structures"></a>Estruturas 11on12

-As seguintes estruturas são declaradas em d3d11on12. h.
+As estruturas a seguir são declaradas em d3d11on12.h.

 ## <a name="in-this-section"></a>Nesta seção